abbbi/virtnbdbackup/t/README.txt

 If files within virtual machine should be changed, vm is destroyed and disks are mounted via guestfs tools.

-Tests will only correctly run on centos 8 with libvirt from the advanced virtualization stream, because virtual machine xml definition includes some specific settings.

 To execute test for certain virtual machine use:

     make vm1.test